China Needs to Ramp Up Medical Supply Production, Officials Say

 However, even at full capacity, domestic companies may not be able to satisfy the demand from China’s most heavily afflicted region.

-The vice minister said provincial leaders requested around 100,000 medical protective gowns a day, more than three times the 30,000 a day that China’s 40 licensed manufacturers can turn out.
+The vice minister said provincial leaders requested around 100,000 medical protective gowns a day, more than three times the total daily output of China’s 40 licensed manufacturers.
 Meanwhile, China can make 50,000 outfits a day for export, but they do not meet Chinese standards and aren’t licensed for local use.